victormhp/memory-allocation/README.md

-# memory_allocation
+# Memory Allocation

-Implementing the alloc functions in C: Understanding Memory Allocation
+Basic implementation of malloc C function to understand how memory is managed in everyday processes and how-to deal with blocks allocation, reallocation and freeing.